yangoliver/yangoliver.github.io/_posts/2016/2016-04-09-using-kgdb-debug-linux-kernel-3.md

 	(gdb) c
 	Continuing.

+You may note that we didn't use the `strstr` to filter the module name.
-In fact, gdb supports invoke `strstr` function call at debug target, but it seemed kgdb couldn't support this feature as the gdb debug target.
+In fact, gdb supports invoking a `strstr` function call at debug target, but it seemed kgdb couldn't support this feature as the gdb debug target.
+I got below error messages while using `strstr` or `strlen` for kgdb debugging,

+	Could not fetch register "st0"; remote failure reply 'E22'

-For this reason, we had to use **GBD Python Exntension**, that could make sure the when module name in current context matches "e1000", it could stop to wait for manually debugging.
+For this reason, I had to use **GBD Python Exntension**, that could make sure the when module name in current context matches "e1000", it could stop to wait for manually debugging.
 Otherwise, it would continue until the "e1000" got loaded.
+This trick really saves us lots of manually interaction works in gdb,

 When kernel got stopped again, it was under the context of `do_init_module` for e1000 module,